rizitis/Eeel/README.md

 You can find a SlackBuild [here](https://github.com/rizitis/One4All_SlackBuild/tree/main/eeel)

 ### Setup
-By default app is ready and foccuss for Slackware-stable and [SlackBuilds.org](https://github.com/SlackBuildsOrg/slackbuilds.git).<br>
+By default app is ready and foccus for Slackware-stable and [SlackBuilds.org](https://github.com/SlackBuildsOrg/slackbuilds.git).<br>
 If you are in Slackware-current and your *slpkg* `repositories.toml` has [ponce](https://github.com/Ponce/slackbuilds) = true , then:
 <br>open with your text editor `/etc/eeel/eeel.env` and un-comment `# SLAKCBUILDS_REPO=ponce`.<br>
 It should be like this `SLAKCBUILDS_REPO=ponce`. <br>